-DATA PROTECTION OVERVIEW
+DATA PROTECTION – Jersey overview

-Jersey’s previous data protection legislation (the Data Protection (Jersey) Law, 2005) was based on the United Kingdom’s Data Protection Act 1998 and mirrored the European Union’s (EU) Directive 95/46/EC.
+Jersey’s previous legislation (the Data Protection (Jersey) Law, 2005) was based on the United Kingdom’s Data Protection Act 1998 and mirrored the European Union’s (EU) Directive 95/46/EC.
 Given the scope and importance of the EU’s General Data Protection Regulation (GDPR), Jersey’s government revised the existing law to match what has become the new “global standard”.

-Jersey was recognised by the European Commission as an equivalent jurisdiction in 2008 (Decision 2008/393/EC).
+Jersey was recognised by the European Commission as equivalent in 2008 (Decision 2008/393/EC).
 Its adequacy decision will be reassessed in due course by the European Commission, in line with the review requirements of GDPR.

 The Data Protection (Jersey) Law, 2018 and the Data Protection Authority (Jersey) Law, 2018 (together the DPL) were therefore drawn up to maintain Jersey’s adequacy status.
 The DPL is intended to be broadly equivalent to GDPR.
-Since coming into force, several sets of Regulations have been passed to augment Jersey’s DPL framework.
+Since coming into force, several sets of Regulations have been passed to augment the DPL framework.
 Jersey’s Freedom of Information (Jersey) Law, 2011, may also be of relevance in some situations.

 Although Jersey is not part of the EU, the DPL is based around the same fundamental ‘data protection principles’ upon which the previous legislation was based.
 However, their scope and application has been expanded to reflect the globalisation and digitalisation that has occurred in the intervening period.

 The DPL applies to the processing of personal data which is undertaken either wholly or partly by automated means and which forms part of a filing system.
-The processing must take place in the context of a “controller” or “processor” established in Jersey, or relate to the processing of Jersey residents’ personal data elsewhere/outside of Jersey (usually in relation to the offering of goods or services, or monitoring behaviour).
+The processing must take place in the context of a “controller” or “processor” established in Jersey, or relate to the processing of Jersey residents’ personal data elsewhere (usually in relation to the offering of goods or services, or monitoring behaviour).

 A “data controller” is a person who (either alone, or jointly with others) determines the purpose and the means of processing of any personal data.
 A “processor” can also be a “controller” if it also makes those determinations.
 However, an employee carrying out these functions on behalf of a “controller” is not considered to be a “controller” in their own right, merely by virtue of their employment.